 Hazelton Arts Space

-This is a long-term project to establish a northwestern hub for creative and scholarly exchange and professional development in the arts.
+This is a long-term, community-oriented project to establish a new hub for creative and scholarly exchange and professional development in the arts.
 Located in the historic community of Hazelton in the heart of Gitxsan territory, the building currently houses a multifunctional, fully-accessible community arts space.
-Future phases will include developing a commercial kitchen, community studios and residency for artists and scholars.
+Future phases will include developing a kitchen, community studios and residency for artists and scholars.
 Read more.

 Extraction: Art at the Edge of the Abyss